jyrki289/Coursera-Getting-and-Cleaning-Data-project-work/README.md

 Outputs
 -------
-Created tidy data set with the average of each variable for each activity and each subject.
+&nbsp; Created tidy data set with the average of each variable for each activity and each subject.

 Usage
 -----
-In r console you can run following command:
+&nbsp; In r console you can run following command: <strong>source('run_analysis.R')</strong>
-<strong>source('run_analysis.R')</strong>

 Code book
 =========